-James is also finishing a Master of Urban & Regional Planning at the University of Colorado, Denver.
+James has a BA in Urban Studies/Geography and is finishing a Master of Urban & Regional Planning at the University of Colorado, Denver.

 Katalina Garcia splits her time working with the Office of Representative Herod and Park Hill Collective Impact.
 Previously, she worked at the Metro Denver Chamber of Commerce and Colorado Workforce Development Council, assisting with the TalentFOUND initiative, events, and other projects.
 She is involved with the State Youth Council and the Denver Opportunity Youth Initiative.
 While in school, Katalina interned at the Denver District Attorney’s Office and at the Justice and Mercy Legal Aid Clinic.
 Other work experience includes food service, corrections, and retail.

 Katalina is passionate about being an advocate for workforce opportunities for youth and adults continuing their education.
 She aspires to continue her education in Political Science and Legal Studies and become a Judge for the supreme court.
 On the way, Katalina wants to be involved in her community, and help neighbors identify how they could be involved and get them connected to organizations in the community.

 Isaiah has had a quick start in community work showing his ability to become a young leader.
 He is highly motivated to get higher youth engagement in organizations that outreach to help communities.
 Isaiah has been driven on the development of youth positions in the city via avenues such as social media, events and community centers.

 Isaiah is also finishing a Certificate of Entrepreneurship at the Community College of Denver.